Identical Particles in Quantum Mechanics: Against the Received View: Loss of Distinguishability and Identity

-However, if we perform \emph{local} (in the spatial sense) spin measurements, by using electron spin detectors positioned at $L^\prime$ and $R^\prime$, an interpretation of the results in terms of independent individual particles may appear problematic.
+However, if we perform \emph{local} (in the spatial sense) spin measurements, by using electron spin detectors positioned at $L^\prime$ and $R^\prime$, an interpretation of the measurement results in terms of independent individual particles may appear problematic.
 This is so because \emph{both} of the two initial particles contribute to all detection results at $L^\prime$ and $R^\prime$, which leads to interference.
-A calculation shows \citep{tichy,dieks10} that correlations between spin values obtained at $L^\prime$ and $R^\prime$ will be found that suggest the presence of an entangled state (\emph{i.e.}, not a symmetrized product state) of the Einstein-Podolsky-Rosen type; this is a ``holistic'' state that does not represent two independently existing particles each possessing its own set of distinctive physical properties \citep{die5,dieks10,diekslubb}.
+A calculation shows \citep{tichy,dieks10} that correlations between spin values obtained at $L^\prime$ and $R^\prime$ will be found that suggest the presence of an entangled state (\emph{i.e.}, not a symmetrized product state) of the Einstein-Podolsky-Rosen type; such a state has ``holistic'' characteristics and does not represent two independently existing particles each possessing its own set of distinctive physical properties \citep{die5,dieks10,diekslubb}.

-This example illustrates how overlap of wave functions may \emph{veil} the individuality of particles, without destroying it.
+This example illustrates how overlap of wave functions may veil the individuality of particles.
 In the discussed case there were always two individual particles, also during their encounter.
 Each kept its own identity, and this could have been verified by performing appropriate measurements.
-But if only the results of local measurements in the overlap area are available this will lead astray and suggest a loss of individuality.
+But if only the results of local measurements in the overlap area are available this will suggest a loss of individuality.

 These comments address part of the worries expressed by \cite{toraldo,toraldo2,krause1,krause2}.
-They show that identity grounded in individual and orthogonal one-particle states is not \emph{automatically} and immediately lost outside of traps and in ``close encounters'', contrary to what was assumed by these authors.
+They illustrate that identity grounded in individual and orthogonal one-particle states is not automatically and immediately lost outside of traps and in ``close encounters''.

-It is true, however, that in general interactions (anti-)symmetric product states may be converted into superpositions of such states, which are not products themselves.
-In such cases the interaction will lead to entanglement; and as a result there will be a real loss of identity, since it will no longer be possible to decompose the total state into one-particle states.
+It remains true, however, that during interactions (anti-)symmetric product states may be converted into superpositions of such states, which are not products themselves.
+In such cases entangled states are created and there will consequently be a loss of identity, because it will no longer be possible to decompose the total state into one-particle states.

 In the case of bosons there is the additional possibility that two originally orthogonal states, both with occupation number $1$, will evolve into a new state with occupation number $2$, and similarly for more bosons.
 This would also imply a loss of identity: two individual particles would merge into one object, one whole, which is no longer an elementary particle.